- Middle School

 Statement of Religious Policy

-Sacred Heart Academy is a private, independent school under the auspices of the Catholic Archdiocese of Philadelphia.
+SHA is a private, independent school under the auspices of the Catholic Archdiocese of Philadelphia.
 The religious traditions, beliefs and practices of students who are not Roman Catholic are appreciated and respected in accord with the spirit of the Vatican Council Declarations on religious freedom, ecumenism and with the relationship of the Church with non-Christian religions.
 The religious preferences of everyone are respected, but all students are required to attend all religious classes and liturgical celebrations.

 - Upper School